Inductive limits of projective C*-algebras: Preliminaries

 \section{Preliminaries}

-By a morphism between \Cs{s} we mean a $\ast$-homomorphism.
-All considered \Cs{s} are assumed to be separable.
-By ideals we mean closed, two-sided ideals.
-We use the symbol ''$\simeq$'' to denote homotopy equivalence, both for objects and morphism.
+By a morphism between \ca{s} we mean a ${}^\ast$-homomorphism.
+Given a morphism $\varphi$, we use $\im(\varphi)$ to denote its image, and we use $\ker(\varphi)$ to denote its kernel.
+Ideals are understood to be closed and two-sided ideals.
+We use the symbol `$\simeq$' to denote homotopy equivalence, both for objects and morphisms.